 - Documentation: Performance management system documents help to generate performance documents for every employee.

 - Structure: It helps to create a formal structure of communication between supervisor and employee.
 It also supports bringing out solutions for the improvement of employee performance.

-- Clarify Expectations: Using the performance management system, respective managers can clarify the performance and behavior expectations which all employees should understand for achieving organizational goals.
+- Clarify Expectations: Using the performance management system, respective managers can clarify the performance and behavior expectations that all employees should understand for achieving organizational goals.

-- Annual Planning: The performance management system helps to make concrete decisions regarding annual planning of hiring, training and development practices, and also goal settings.
+- Annual Planning: The performance management system helps to make concrete decisions regarding annual planning of hiring, training and development practices, and also goal setting.